 This visual representation of each and every passenger was mesmerising.
 The paler colours were the unfortunate souls that perished.
 Each colour representing crew, 1st, 2nd and 3rd class passengers.
 The bold colours represented the people that survived.

-Looking at the artifacts was fascinating.
+Looking at the artefacts was fascinating.
 Things that survivors had carried with them.
 There were video documentaries, personal photographs, letters, newspaper cuttings, items such as a handkerchief waved from a lifeboat and a First-Class passenger list found in the pocket of a victim, were are all on display.

 If you are planning to come down to Cornwall in the next year I suggest popping along and having a look at the Titanic Stories for yourself.
 I’m sure you won’t be disappointed.